AlbanaCelepija/reinforcementLearning/README.md

-# Implementations of Classic nd Deep Reinforcement Learning algorithm in C
+# Implementations of Classic and Deep Reinforcement Learning algorithm

 This repo contains two implementations of Reinforcement Learning algorithms: